Follow our easy how-to guide to maximise your comfort and feel like you're in first class... or at least premium economy.

 1. Choose an aisle and a window

-If you’re travelling in a couple, opt for selecting the window and the aisle, instead of right next to each other, to maxmise your chances of getting a whole row to yourself.
+If you’re travelling in a couple, opt for selecting the window and the aisle, instead of right next to each other, to maximise your chances of getting a whole row to yourself.

 Unless the plane is completely full, nobody will have chosen a lone middle seat, so you’re boosting your chances.
 The best thing is, if it does get taken you can simply ask them to swap with one of you, it’s doubtful the middle seat is anyone’s first choice.

 If you’re on a flight with free refreshments, don’t be afraid to ask for more than one drink.

 You could order a glass of wine and a glass of water, ask for two cans of cola or even ask the staff to fill up your own water bottle.
 Let’s face it, those tiny glasses are gone in two mouthfuls, plus you’ll minimise the risk of dehydration.

 If you’re the type of person who boards a plane, wants to eat right away and then fall straight to sleep, then you need to order a 'special' meal - this is the pre-ordered options like vegetarian, lactose-free or Halal.

 The pre-ordered special meals always arrive first - and depending on where you are on the plane, it can be up to an hour before your neighbour.
 This gives you plenty of time to eat and get your head down.